jospete/obsidize-rx-map/README.md

 2. put it in an ```RxMap``` or ```RxEntityMap``` instance
 3. watch for changes on the exposed "changes" observable and render changes to the UI (or react to them in some other service(s))

-Although this format loses some of the rigidity and guarantees that ngrx offers, it grants a much easier syntax and general usage
+Although this format loses some of the rigidity and guarantees that ngrx offers, it grants a much easier syntax and does a much better job of not "getting in the way".

 ## Installation